 Aromatherapy Bath Salts Recipe

 I've been making bath salts since I first became passionate about aromatherapy over two decades ago.
 Back then and until more recently, it was common practice to simply blend a few drops of essential oils into the selected salts, sometimes first mixing the essential oils into a carrier oil.
 However, a dilemma is that both carrier oils and essential oils do not stay mixed in water (much like oil and vinegar salad dressing needs to be shaken before each use).
 What care happen, therefore, is that the essential oils can separate from the water and come into direct contact with your skin.
 This leads to the potential of skin irritation or sensitization.
-To minimize this risk, it is therefore best to use a solubilizer when creating bath oils or bath salts.
+To minimize this risk, it is therefore important to use a solubilizer when creating bath oils or bath salts.
 Solubol or Polysorbate 20 are suitable for consideration.

 - 3 cups salt.
 Recommended salt types: Sea Salt, Dead Sea Salt, Himalayan Pink Salt, Epsom salt, or a combination these salts.
 Salts typically come in several grain sizes.
 Combining multiple grain sizes can make your salts more visually appealing.
 Although chunkier salts often look prettier, larger salts do take longer to dissolve in the tub and can be a little painful or awkward if you step or sit on on a few chunks that haven't fully dissolved.